 Library to read data from the BMW Connected Drive portal

-This is a simple library to query and control the status of your BMW from the connected drive portal.
+This is a simple library to query and control the status of your BMW or Mini vehicle from the Connected Drive portal.

-To use this library, your BMW must have the remote services enabled for your vehicle.
-You might need to book this in the Connected Drive portal and this might cost some money.
+To use this library, your BMW (or Mini) must have the remote services enabled for your vehicle.
+You might need to book this in the Connected Drive/Mini Connected portal and this might cost some money.
 In addition to that you need to enable the Remote Services in your infotainment system in the vehicle.

 Different models of vehicles and infotainment systems result in different types of attributes provided by the server.
 So the experience with the library will certaily vary across the different vehicle models.

 If some features do not work for your vehicle, we would need the data returned form the server to analyse this and potentially extend the code.
 Different models and head unit generations lead to different responses from the server.